The generalized roof F(1,2,n): Hodge structures and derived categories: Derived embedding and window categories

+Since $\ker\omega\cap\ker B = \{0\}$ and $\rk B = k$, this implies that the first column of $B$ is zero and the remaining ones are linearly independent.
+Most of the equations are therefore identically zero, except for the following $n$:

-where the last equality follows by renaming the second column of $B$ as $v$.
-Recall that $\omega_1$ is a nonzero overall factor.
-Once we quotient by the residual group action, which is a diagonal $\CC^*$-action of weights $(0, 1)$, we obtain the zero locus of the five quadrics $P^l$, which is isomorphic to $Y_1$. \end{proof}
+where the last equality follows by calling $A\in\Hom(V_k, V_n)$ the matrix obtained by erasing the first column from $B$.
+We still have to quotient by the residual group action: the stabilizer is in fact $GL(V_k)\times \CC^*$, where $\CC^*$ acts trivially on $A$ and by multiplication on $\omega_1$, while $GL(V_k)$ acts via the fundamental representation on $V_k$ and trivially on $\omega_1$.
+Quotienting by this action we obtain the zero locus of the five quadrics $P^l$ inside $G(k, V_n)$, which is isomorphic to $Y_2$. \end{proof}